clea koff

 Portrait of Clea Koff smiling slightly against a blurred background.

-Clea is a forensic anthropologist and author.
-She was a member of the first international forensic team brought together by the United Nations to investigate evidence of war crimes and crimes against humanity, commencing in Rwanda in 1996.
-She subsequently participated in missions in Bosnia, Croatia, and Kosovo, where she was Deputy Chief Anthropologist of the UN International Criminal Tribunal Morgue in 2000.
+Clea Koff is a forensic anthropologist and an award-winning author.
+She was a member of the first international forensic team brought together by the United Nations International Criminal Tribunals to investigate evidence of war crimes and crimes against humanity, commencing in Rwanda with Physicians for Human Rights in 1996.
+She subsequently participated in missions in Bosnia, Croatia, and Kosovo for the UN International Criminal Tribunal for the former Yugoslavia.

-Clea went on to co-coordinate the Anthropology Laboratory of the UN Committee on Missing Persons in Cyprus and she founded the non-profit Missing Persons Identification Resource Center to develop forensic profiles of missing persons designed to address the backlog of tens of thousands of unidentified bodies in the US.
+Clea went on to co-coordinate the Anthropology Laboratory of the United Nations Committee on Missing Persons in Cyprus on behalf of Equipo Argentino de Antropologia Forense (EAAF) and she founded the non-profit Missing Persons Identification Resource Center to develop forensic profiles of missing persons designed to address the backlog of tens of thousands of unidentified bodies in the US.

 REPRESENTATION

-Clea is represented by Anna Soler-Pont of Pontas Literary & Film Agency
+Clea is represented by Anna Soler-Pont and Carla Briner of Pontas Literary & Film Agency

 Clea can be emailed at: